M

 Keep asking yourself, “What does EFL stand for in language?”
 Remember that all of these pronunciation differences and new grammar rules are completely foreign to your students.
 Learning a language is hard enough, and doing so in a country where exposure is limited is even more challenging.

-Considering EFL is learned in environments where English is not spoken outside of the students’ classrooms, as a teacher, it’s useful to take proper steps to know the nuances connected to the field.
-While there may be many acronyms to still ponder, hopefully, your doubts about EFL have been solved!
+Because students learn EFL in environments where people do not speak English outside the classroom, you, as a teacher, should take proper steps to understand the nuances connected to the field.
+While there may still be many acronyms to ponder, hopefully, this article has solved your doubts about EFL.